Skip to content Skip to footer navigation

 person taking a slice of toast out of a toaster

 A simple slice of toast is a hard thing to get wrong, but we've all been there, scraping off the burnt crumbs into the sink.
-Our experts have gone through many a loaf of bread testing a variety of toasters for consistent browning and ease of use in order to name the ones that'll make for a reliable addition to your benchtop.
+Our experts have gone through many loaves of bread testing a variety of toasters for consistent browning and ease of use in order to name the ones that'll make for a reliable addition to your benchtop.

 Whether it's a budget two-slice model you're after or a statement piece for the kitchen, we can help you work out your must-have toaster features.

+Toasters are small electrical household appliances that use radiant heat to toast slices of bread via the slots at the top of the appliance.
 Toasters are very simple machines, but these days they tend to come with some impressive features.
 We've come across toasters in our labs that have:

 • LED lights, giving a progression bar or timer countdown